magento/devdocs/src/guides/v2.2/cloud/cdn/fastly-vcl-blocking.md

 Review the following parameter values and update your code snippet if necessary:

 -  `name`: Name for the VCL snippet.
 For this example, we used the name `blocklist`.
--  `priority`: Determines the order VCL snippets call.
-You want to set the priority to 5 to immediately run and check for blocked IP addresses.
-This priority runs the snippet immediately and before any of the uploaded and default Magento VCL snippets (magentomodule) that have a priority of 50.
+-  `priority`: Determines the VCL snippet call order.
+Set the priority to 5 to immediately run and check for blocked IP addresses.
+This priority runs before any of the uploaded and default Magento VCL snippets (`magentomodule_`) that have a priority of 50.
--  `type`: For this VCL, we use `recv`, which places it in the `vcl_recv` subroutine, below the boilerplate VCL and above any objects.
+-  `type`: Specifies the type of VCL snippet that determines the location of the snippet in the generated VCL code.
+In this example,  we use `recv`, which inserts the VCL code in the `vcl_recv` subroutine, below the boilerplate VCL and above any objects.
+See the [Fastly VCL snippet reference](https://docs.fastly.com/api/config#api-section-snippet) for the list of snippet types.
 -  `content`: The snippet of VCL code to run, which checks the client IP address.
 If the IP is in the Edge ACL, it is blocked from access with a `403 Forbidden` error for the entire website.
 All other client IP addresses are allowed access.

 {:.bs-callout .bs-callout-info}
-The default VCL snippets you uploaded included a prepended name of `magentomodule_` with a priority of 50.
-For your custom VCL snippets, **do not use the `magentomodule_` name**.
-Also consider the priority of your custom snippets if they should override the default snippets.
+The default VCL snippets include a prepended name of `magentomodule_` with a priority of 50.  **Do not use the `magentomodule_` name** for your custom VCL Snippets.
+You must also set the priority for each custom snippet higher or lower than 50 depending on when you want your snippet to run.
+Lower priority numbers execute first.

 ## Finish adding the VCL {#complete}